 Golden Hurricane unseat five-time champs Houston by one point to win first league crown

-He returned to Tulsa after spending three years as an assistant coach with the UMKC cross country/track and field program, where he was the primary cross country/distance coach for the Kangaroos.
+Mitchell returned to Tulsa after spending three years as an assistant coach with the UMKC cross country/track and field program, where he was the primary cross country/distance coach for the Kangaroos.

 Following the 2009 outdoor season, Mitchell saw Aubrey Frederking break the UMKC school record in the 1,500-meter run.
 He also coached Hill to a bronze medal in the 800 meters at The Summit League Outdoor Championship.
 Mitchell had two student-athletes land on the UMKC top-five performance list.

-During the 2009 cross country season, Mitchell coached Ayabei to a third-place finish at the Summit League Cross Country Championship.
+During the 2009 cross-country season, Mitchell coached Ayabei to a third-place finish at the Summit League Cross Country Championship.
 Ayabei earned first team all-league honors and was named the Newcomer of the Championship, a honor that has not been bestowed to a Kangaroo since the 1999 season.
 Ayabei ran his way into the UMKC record books, posting the fifth top performance in the men's 8K and ranking as the fourth top performer in the 8K.
 Ayabei is Mitchell's fourth student-athlete to land on the top performer and top performance list.